 - 7.0 The Provider has the option of providing care to A) only children registered with the agency B) a mixture of children registered with the agency and privately placed children C) only children that are privately placed.
 All regulations, policies and procedures are consistent regardless of which model providers choose.
-Providers with privately placed children will set and collect private fees.
+Providers with privately placed children will set and collect private base fees.
 As the provider is registered with the agency CWELCC fee caps have to be followed.
-You can not charge under \$12 or charge over our set parent fees.
+You can not charge under \$12 or charge over our set parent base fees.
 Providers will give a receipt for payment to a person who pays privately for child care, free of charge.
-Family Space will not provide administrative services regarding fee collection for privately placed children. - 8.0 Will report any child being cared for privately. - 9.0 Providers, residents over 18 years and alternate Providers will review all Family Space policies annually.
+Family Space will not provide administrative services regarding non base fee collection for privately placed children. - 8.0 Will report any child being cared for privately. - 9.0 Providers, residents over 18 years and alternate Providers will review all Family Space policies annually.
 Will attend the annual Licensed Home Child Care Policy Review conducted by Family Space Quinte Inc. - 10.0 Will submit a Vulnerable Sector Screening check every 5 years to the agency.
 An offence declaration will be submitted in every calendar year after initial vulnerable Sector Screening Check and shall be current to within 15 days of the anniversary date of the previous Offence Declaration or Vulnerable Sector check and shall address the period since the most recent offence declaration or vulnerable sector check.
 This is for the Provider and anyone 19 years or older living in the home any alternate providers and regular visitors. - 11.0 No person under the age of 18 is required to obtain a Vulnerable Sector Check.
 However, within one month after the person turns 18 years old, they are required to provide a statement that discloses every previous finding of guilt under the Youth Criminal Justice Act (Canada), if the person received an adult sentence. - 12.0 Will ensure that WSIB approved Standard First Aid including infant/child CPR is completed before providing childcare and must remain current.
 Failure to maintain current First Aid and Infant/Child CPR will result in the IMMEDIATE termination of the Agency/Provider agreement with no notice. - 13.0 Will comply with the Child Care and Early Years Act, Ministry of Education regulations, County of Hastings Policies, Health Unit Policies, Fire, and Bylaw regulations and the Family Space Quinte Inc. policies including enhanced health and safety policies.
-This Provider is approved to provide care for a maximum of \\\\6\\ children at any given time.
+This Provider is approved to provide care for a maximum of 6 children at any given time. - 14.0 This Provider requires Agency approval to provide extended care.
+An extended care plan must be submitted to the Agency. - 15.0 Will adhere to the Ministry of Education regulation related to the ages and number of children allowed in care at any one time. - 16.0 Must agree to keep confidential all forms of information on both children in care and their families.

-Family Space Quinte Inc. Licensed Home Child Care Program Section: Section: PROVIDER AGENCY AGREEMENT Policy Number: 2.1 Policy: Providers Registered with Family Space Licensed Home Child Care Date Approved: November 2002 Program Date Reviewed: September 9, 2024
+Section: PROVIDER AGENCY AGREEMNT Policy Number: 2.1

+Program Date Reviewed: September 9, 2024